lynndylanhurley/ng-token-auth/README.md

 During each request, a new token is generated.
 The `Authorization` header that should be used in the next request is returned the `Authorization` header of the response to the last request.
 The last request in the diagram fails because it tries to use a token that was invalidated by the previous request.

-The only case where an expired token is allowed is during a [batch requets](#about-batch-requests).
+The only case where an expired token is allowed is during [batch requests](#about-batch-requests).

 Token management is done by default when using this module with the [devise token auth](https://github.com/lynndylanhurley/devise_token_auth) gem.